top of page

 “Sharp and witty text, precise design, seamless direction and masterful performances” - London Pub Theatre

-Imogen is Associate Director of Chaskis Theatre.
+Imogen is also Associate Director of Chaskis Theatre, committed to innovate story-telling and actor training.
 During the summer of 2020 the company ran an Online Actor Training program.
 Then, in early 2021 Chaskis were commissioned by Rose Bruford College to run an Online Scene Studies project with BA (Hons) Actors and Actor Musicians.
-Online training, delivered at a distance, but brimming with connection and independent artistic growth.
-Chaskis are now responsible for the development of the first-year Acting Curriculum.
+Imogen now regularly works as a visiting director across the BA program, having directed Yerma, Spring Awakening, Rocket To The Moon & The Crucible.

 “Taut direction from Imogen Frances” - Broadway World